therealblue24/wcc/bird/README.md

 # `bIRd` - `Best IR backenD`
 IR backend for `wcc`.
 The IR is not 100% complete but almost everything is in place.

-May need a refactor for floats.

-The register allocation algorithm was inspired by 9cc's.
+The register allocation algorithm was inspired by 9cc's, with improvements from [Improvements to Linear Scan register allocation](https://llvm.org/ProjectsWithLLVM/2004-Fall-CS426-LS.pdf).

 Depends on `zz` in [`../zz`](../zz).